 Our Inspection Is Your Protection

-Vital Building and Pest Inspections will give you a timely, thorough, accurate and professional building inspection.
+Vital Building Inspections Sydney will give you a timely, thorough, accurate and professional building inspection.
 Taking the time to carefully assess any possible issue with the property informed by more than 18 years’ experience in a wide variety of fields within the building industry, your report will be delivered in a clear and concise manner, supported with photographic evidence.
 All the information you need to inform your decision to buy or avoid.